AceCentre/speakout/specification.md

 ## Background

-Speakup is a piece of hardware that will attach to a robust, mainstream tablet to amplify the sound from the tablet (so it can be heard in a loud environments as a speech output device for people who use Augmentative and Alternative Communication.
+Speakup is a piece of hardware that will attach to a robust, mainstream tablet to amplify the sound from the tablet (so it can be heard in loud environments as a speech output device for people who use Augmentative and Alternative Communication.
 It will also allow two assistive technology switches to be attached that can be connected to the tablet and send characters to the device to facilitate assistive technology switch access.

 ## PCB/Electronic Requirements